json-schema-org/community/CHARTER.md

 ## 4: Roles & Responsibilities

-The JSON Schema project is jointly governed by a Technical Steering Committee (TSC) which is responsible for high-level guidance of the project.
+The JSON Schema project is governed by a Technical Steering Committee (TSC) which is responsible for high-level guidance of the project.

 The TSC has final authority over this project including: